beaujeant/beaujeant.github.io/AppSec101/programming.md

 The `main` function is a bit special as it is called by the operating system whenever the program is run.
 If you remember in chapter [Memory](/appsec101/memory/) - [ELF/PE file](/appsec101/memory/#ELF/PE%20file), the PE file contains the address where to start once the application is loaded in memory known as the _entry point_.
 The _entry point_ contains the address of the function `_start`.
 Unless explicitly written otherwise in your code, the function `_start` is responsible for setting up some memories (including the program arguments and the environment variables) then calls `main`.

-This means simply writting a function in your code is not enough to execute it.
+This means simply writing a function in your code is not enough to execute it.
 This function needs to be called somewhere.
 Either directly in `main`, or in a function called in main (or function called from a function called... in main).

 Finally, on the 5th line, we have the content of the function `main`, i.e. `printf("Hello World!");`.
 This call the function `printf` with one argument, the string `Hello World!`.
 The function `printf` will writes the string (the argument) to the standard output (in this case, the terminal).
 As explained in chapter [Memory](/appsec101/memory/) - [ELF/PE file](/appsec101/memory/#ELF/PE%20file), the code for the function `printf` is actually in the library `libc.so`, which is imported by default when compiling with `gcc`.
 Therefore, there is no need to write the code `printf`.